Zooz/predator/docs/devguide/docs/schedulesandreports.md

 !!!
 TIP "Supported from version zooz/predator:1.3.0"

 Easily compare two or more test results in one predator report dashboard.
-This is available under `Last Reports` page and after selecting the desired tests, clicking on `View Report` will display the test results side by side on the same graphs.
+This is available under `Last Reports` page and after selecting the desired tests, clicking on `Compare Reports` will display the test results side by side on the same graphs.